C++ Namespaces and Name Lookup

 2. Better overload-resolution behavior — won't match unrelated calls.

-3. Clear association with the class — definition lives next to the class.
+3. Clear association with the class — definition lives next to it.

 6. friend Functions and Classes

-friend declarations grant access to private and protected members of a class to a specific function or class outside of it.
+• friend grants access to private/protected members of a class to a specific function or class outside it.

 class Account {